swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 ## Introduction

 This proposal introduces two new methods, on `Sequence` and `MutableCollection`.
-These methods will allow generic code on to make use of the thos respective protocols to make use of `withUnsafe{Mutable}BufferPointerIfAvailable` idiom in provide fast paths in the standard library for adopting types.
+These methods will allow generic code to make use of the `withUnsafe{Mutable}BufferPointer` idiom, as well as provide fast paths in the standard library for adopting types.

 Swift-evolution thread: [Contiguous Collection Protocols](https://forums.swift.org/t/contiguous-collection-protocols/17875)